Yorkshire rival poised to lure Polish international Helik from Barnsley

-Barnsley FC transfer latest: Michal Helik in talks with Huddersfield Town; Sheffield United join Blackburn Rovers and Stoke City in race for Callum Styles
+Barnsley FC transfer latest: Michal Helik in talks with Huddersfield Town; Sheffield United and Hull CIty part of SIX-club race for Callum Styles

-BARNSLEY centre-half Michal Helik is understood to be in discussions with Yorkshire rivals Huddersfield Town regarding a beat-the-deadline move to the Terriers.
+BARNSLEY centre- half Michal Helik is understood to be in discussions with Yorkshire rivals Huddersfield Town regarding a beat-the-deadline move to the Terriers, while as many as SIX Championship clubs are interested in Callum Styles.

 The future of the Polish centre-back, who is keen to leave Oakwell to boost his World Cup chances with his national team, has been up in the air all summer.